-This requirement applies equally to events defined by a hardware node, like a push button, a software node in a computer, or Event Identifiers that are defined by a human writing them on a piece of paper.
+This requirement applies equally to events defined by a hardware node, like a push button, a 25 software node in a computer, or Event Identifiers that are defined by a human writing them on a piece of paper.
 In each case, the thing doing the definition must ensure it has control over the Node ID corresponding to the top six bytes, so it can ensure that the Event Identifier not be reused.

-Byte 1 Byte 2 Byte 3 Byte 4 Byte 5 Byte 6 Byte 7 Byte 8 Node ID assigned to you Unique 16 bit extension
+Byte 1 Byte 2 Byte 3 Byte 4 Byte 5 Byte 6 Byte 7 Byte 8 Node ID assigned to you Unique exter

-The Node ID part can be from real nodes which a user owns.
+The Node ID part can_be from real nodes which a user owns.

 A software configuration tool might define events and assign Event Identifiers to them.
 A board manufacturer may prefer a pushbutton configuration process.
-A modular club may decide that certain events form the "boundaries" of modules, and need to be assigned Well-Known Event Identifiers to make it easier to create large modular layouts.
+A modular club may decide that certain events form the "boundaries" of modules, and need to be assigned Well-Known Event Identifiers to

+- 35 make it easier to create large modular layouts.
 Whatever the method, the Event Identifiers need to be globally unique, which is ensured by requiring Event Identifiers to be created using Node ID numbers assigned to them (and therefore not assigned to anybody else), plus an additional 16 bits that they are responsible for using only once.
 This is worth repeating, each Event Identifier can only be used once for a specific state or meaning.
 It doesn't mean that multiple nodes cannot use it, but rather it should not be used for a different purpose or meaning.
+This is because the meaning and its use is shared across - 40 not be used for a different purpose or meaning.
 This is because the meaning and its use is shared across all of the nodes using it, and unless it can be guaranteed that they all have been changed there will be conflict between them.
 It is much safer to use a new Event Identifier, and nodes will usually have a mechanism to supply new, "virgin" Event Identifiers.

 Note that the Node ID part of an Event Identifier does not have to correspond to any physical node.
-So long as it is assigned out of a Node ID address space that the assigning body owns, and, by extension, 45 has control of over, it can be used.
+So long as it is assigned out of a Node ID address space that the assigning body owns, and, by extension, has control of over, it can be used.
 For example, a fast-clock manufacturer might want to define a range of Event Identifiers so that a different event is emitted every fast minute.
 For the sake of argument, let's say 24 bits worth of specific events are needed (it's actually smaller, but let's use this as an example).
-The manufacturer has a large range of Node IDs assigned already, so can use 8-bits worth 50 of that space, plus the extra 16 bits in the Event Identifiers below the Node ID portion, to do this.
+The manufacturer has a large range of Node IDs assigned already, so can use 8-bits worth

+50 of that space, plus the extra 16 bits in the Event Identifiers below the Node ID portion, to do this.
 If a manufacturer had a range of Node IDs that included at least 12.34.56.78.9A.00 through 12.34.56.78.9A.FF (in other words, all possible values of the low byte), they could create a set of Event Identifiers with the low 24 bits used to carry a time value:

-Byte 1 Byte 2 Byte 3 Byte 4 Byte 5 Byte 6 Byte 7 Byte 8 Unique 16 bit Assigned Node ID extension
+Byte 1 Byte 2 Byte 3 Byte 4 Byte 5 Byte 6 Byte 7 Byte 8

-0x9A
+Assigned Node ID Unique exter e 16 bit nsion

-Time Value
+0x12 0x34 0x56 0x78 0x9A Time Value